Cusk-eel

 The cusk-eel family, Ophidiidae, is a group of marine bony fishes in the Ophidiiformes order.
 The scientific name is from the Greek ophis meaning "snake", and refers to their eel-like appearance.
-True eels, however, diverged from other ray-finned fish during the Jurassic, while cusk-eels are part of the Percomorpha clade, along with tuna, perch, seahorses, and others.
+True eels diverged from other ray-finned fish during the Jurassic, while cusk-eels are part of the Percomorpha clade, along with tuna, perch, seahorses, and others.

+The oldest fossil cusk-eel is Ampheristus, a highly successful genus with numerous species that existed from the Late Cretaceous (Maastrichtian) to the early Oligocene.

 Distribution

-Cusk-eels are found in temperate and tropical oceans throughout the world.
+Cusk-eels live in temperate and tropical oceans throughout the world.
 They live close to the sea bottom, ranging from shallow water to the hadal zone.
-One species, Abyssobrotula galatheae, was recorded at the bottom of the Puerto Rico trench, making it the deepest recorded fish at 8370 m.
+One species, Abyssobrotula galatheae, was recorded at the bottom of the Puerto Rico Trench, making it the deepest recorded fish at 8370 m.

 Ecology

 Cusk-eels are generally very solitary in nature, but some species have been seen to associate themselves with tube worm communities.
-Liking to be hidden when they are not foraging, they generally associate themselves within muddy bottoms, sinkholes, or larger structures that they can hide in or around, such as caves, coral crevices, or communities of bottom-dwelling invertebrates, with some parasitic species of cusk-eel actually living inside of invertebrate hosts, such as oysters, clams, and sea cucumbers.
-Cusk-eels generally feed nocturnally, preying on invertebrates, crustaceans, and other small bottom-dwelling fishes.
+Liking to be hidden when they are not foraging, they generally associate themselves within muddy bottoms, sinkholes, or larger structures that they can hide in or around, such as caves, coral crevices, or communities of bottom-dwelling invertebrates, with some parasitic species of cusk-eel actually living inside of invertebrate hosts, such as oysters, clams and sea cucumbers.
+Cusk-eels generally feed nocturnally, preying on invertebrates, crustaceans and other small bottom-dwelling fishes.

 Phylogeny

-Due to the inconsistencies in specific morphological characteristics in closely related species, attempts to use different characters, such as the position of pelvic fins, to classify Ophiididae into distinct families has proven highly unsatisfactory.
+Due to the inconsistencies in specific morphological characteristics in closely related species, attempts to use different characteristics, such as the position of pelvic fins, to classify Ophiididae into distinct families have proven highly unsatisfactory.
 Overall, Ophidiidae are classified based on whether or not they practice viviparity and the structures they contain that are associated with bearing life.